cloudfoundry/stratos/docs/secrets-management.md

 **Legacy — secrets.yaml file:** Still supported as a last resort, but discouraged.

+### What are SOPS and age?

+**[age](https://github.com/FiloSottile/age)** is a simple, modern file encryption tool.
+It uses public-key cryptography: you encrypt with a public key (`age1...`) and decrypt with the corresponding private key.
+No passwords, no key servers, no configuration — just a keypair in a file.

+**[SOPS](https://github.com/getsops/sops)** (Secrets OPerationS) is a tool for encrypting structured files (YAML, JSON, ENV).
+Unlike full-file encryption, SOPS encrypts only the *values* while leaving keys and structure visible.
+This means you can `git diff` an encrypted file and see which fields changed, without exposing the actual secrets.
+SOPS uses age (or other backends like AWS KMS) for the actual cryptographic operations.

 ## Where Secrets Live in Bitwarden

 | Field | Convention | Example |